MirjamC/xml-workshop/_sources/1_introduction_python.md

 ```

 These two ways of printing output are not completely the same.
 Printing using the print() function removes some of the layout that Jupyter creates for you.
-This is very noticible when printing tables (which we call 'dataframes').
+This is very noticable when printing tables (which we call 'Dataframes').

-We have created a variable table for you that contains a table of numbers.
+We have created a variable *table_1* for you that contains a table of numbers.
 Which we will use to demonstrate the difference in printing.

 ```{admonition} Exercise
 :class: attention